Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 Profit = "Bottom line"

 Growth in profit might come from business decisions that mean decrease in revenue
-- Increasing profits might come from cutting staff or unprofitable
+- Increasing profits might come from cutting staff or unprofitable parts of the business
+- This leads to less revenue but higher profits
+- In one sense, the business has grown